nikki-experiments/my-react-boilerplate/README.md

     $ npm run format [(optional) specific file name]

-### Set up an ESLint config file
+### Configuring ESLint

-Create a file in your root directory named .eslintrc.json.
+Create a file in your root directory named `.eslintrc.json`.
-Fill it with the config code setup from this [.eslintrc file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/.eslintrc.json).
+Fill it with the config code setup from this [.eslintrc.json example file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/.eslintrc.json).
 Add the bash command "lint" in your NPM scripts section of your package.json file.

 You can test this by running the command: `yarn lint`.